-The three services of admission of new members have added 30 new members, a not insignificant statistic during a vacancy.
-Of particular encouragement is the fact that the vast majority of the 30 new members have been by profession of faith, and mainly by young people.
+The three services of admission of new members have added 25 new members in 2019, a not insignificant statistic during a vacancy.
+Of particular encouragement is the fact that 24 of the 25 new members have been by profession of faith, and mainly by young people.